Bart-0110/BuildToolsGUI/readme.md

 This will make Visual Studio embed these two libraries into the single `BuildTools.exe` so there are no DLL's to worry about.

+You will also need to add a reference to `System.Manager` for the UninstallJava project.

 Further Info
 ------------